mavryk-network/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 Now, you should be able to see the "Connect Wallet" button in the browser.
 Clicking on it opens the wallet selection modal.
 You can choose your favorite wallet and connect to it.
 After this, you need to visit your wallet to approve the connection.
 After that, you should be able to see the "Send" button.
 You can enter an address and an amount (in Mumav, notice the `mumav: true` in `Transfer.tsx`) and click on the "Send" button to send ṁ to the address.

 If you have not set up a wallet before, clicking on the Kukai wallet opens a page that asks you to create a new wallet.
-Remember to visit the [ghostnet faucet](https://faucet.ghostnet.teztnets.xyz/) to fund your wallet with some ṁ.
+Remember to visit the [basenet faucet](https://basenet-faucet.mavryk.network/) to fund your wallet with some ṁ.
 If you want to use that wallet for real ṁ, you need to back up the mnemonic phrase.
 But remember that the mnemonic phrase is a secret.
 Anyone who has access to it can steal your ṁ.

 ## Closing thoughts